Tara Serbia

 The famous Drina bridge

-The population of the town according to the 2011 data is around 26,000.
-It lies at the foot of Tara Mountain, on the right bank of Drina.
-It was established in the mid-19th century when former Serbian ruler Aleksandar Karadjordjevic issued such an order in 1858.
-There are various legends regarding the name of the town, but the most common one is that there was once a Turkish man named Baja who had a vast garden (basta in Serbian).
-The intensive economy development has started in 1966 when the hydroelectric power plant Perucac was built.
+The population of this charming town, according to 2011 data, is approximately 26,000.
+It lies at the foot of Tara Mountain, nestled on the right bank of the Drina River.
+Bajina Bašta was established in the mid-19th century when Serbian ruler Aleksandar Karađorđević issued an order to that effect in 1858.
+Various legends surround the origin of the town’s name, but the most popular one suggests that it was named after a Turkish man, Baja, who owned a vast garden (bašta in Serbian).

 Serbia-travel-Bajina-Basta-Glimpses-of-The-World